 How long are you going to live?
-Might be longer than you think.
+It might be longer than you think.

-That old saying, “the longer you live, the longer you live” seems to be much more pertinent.
-As humans, American are living longer which translates to more time in the retirement portion of our lives.
-Those of us looking for ways to continue our life style are faced with low interest rates and few options for a higher yield.
+That old saying, “the longer you live, the longer you live,” seems to be much more pertinent.
+As humans, Americans are living longer, which translates to more time in the retirement portion of our lives.
+Those of us looking for ways to continue our lifestyle are faced with low-interest rates and few options for a higher yield.
 This is especially true when any opposition to market risk becomes a major part of the equation.

 For many in retirement, the fear is not the yield (or lack of it) it is far worse, and it is the fear of running out of money.
 Being elderly and broke is about as stressful as it can get.
 For many retirees turning towards an “outsourced” method of retirement planning does have appeal.
 The selection of retirement management of funds through an annuity is a prime example of outsourcing, an idea gaining hugely in popularity.

 Many times in my columns I have discussed the advantages and disadvantages of annuities; now in looking at the cloudy future, the upside is far greater than the downside.

 - Someone else gets to hold your money.